absolunet/docs-node-ioc/src/docs/06_going-deeper/06_log/en.md

 Channels are basically drivers with custom configuration.
 Node IoC offers three drivers, and three channels using each of the drivers.
-You can of course create your own channels with existing drivers, or create your own driver and create one or many channels with it.
+You can, of course, create your own channels with existing drivers, or create your own driver and create one or many channels with it.